EYFS Statement of Intent

 At Pinders we value the importance of early year’s provision and do not underestimate the impact that quality teaching in the Early Years can have on the future learning journey of our children.
-High expectations from the start help embed the school’s ethos and the school aims to equip children with the skills and abilities needed for them to achieve success at every stage in their education.
+High expectations from the start help embed the school’s ethos and the school aims to equip children with the skills and abilities needed for them to achieve success at every stage in their education and life.

 In Early Years we follow the statutory framework for children aged 0 to 5 called the Early Years Foundation Stage.
 The curriculum is split into 7 areas of learning –

 At Pinders Primary we use the Development Matters non-statutory curriculum guidance to shape our EYFS curriculum alongside a whole school approach in creating a broad and balanced curriculum.

 At the end of Foundation Stage children are assessed using the Foundation Stage profile.

 In 2019, 69% of children leaving Foundation Stage at Pinders Primary achieved a 'good level of development' (the national area average in 2019 was 72%).
 We have no published data for 2020 and 2021 due to the pandemic.

 Here are our curriculum plans for the year ahead.
 Our plans are starting points that ignite our children curiosity and imaginations.
 The children then take the lead in their learning following their interests and enquiring minds.

 In school we record your child’s progress and achievements onto an online programme called Evidence Me.
 Staff within EYFS will collect photograph’s and evidence to build up a picture of your child’s learning and development at school.
 Parents and carers can also add to children's portfolios.